-The U.S. Department of Education ("US DOED") provides a special allowance to lenders participating in the FFELP.
+The US DOED provides a special allowance to lenders participating in the FFELP.
 For loans first disbursed prior to January 1, 2000, the special allowance amount is the result of applying a percentage, based upon the average bond equivalent rates of 91-day United States Treasury bills, to the average daily unpaid principal balance and capitalized interest of student loans held by the Company.
 For loans first disbursed from January 1, 2000 through June 30, 2006, the special allowance amount is the result of applying a percentage, based upon the average bond equivalent rates of the three-month financial Commercial Paper ("CP") rate, to the average daily unpaid principal balance and capitalized interest of student loans held by the Company.
 If a special allowance amount is a negative number on a loan first disbursed prior to April 1, 2006, special allowance will not be paid for that loan type for that quarter.
-If a special allowance amount is a negative number on a loan first disbursed after April 1, 2006, the lender must remit the excess interest ("negative SAP") to the US DOED.
+If a special allowance amount is a negative SAP") to the US DOED.
 The special allowance amount for a loan first disbursed on or after October 1, 2007, has additional provisions for lenders qualified as an eligible not-for-profit holder.
 Those eligible as not-for-profit lenders earn a 15 basis point higher yield.
 The special allowance is accrued as earned.